abbreviatedman/react-monorepo/04-advanced-react/4b-redux-toolkit/assignment/directions.md

 ### Step 17: Add a Book Detail View

-1. In your `src/components` directory, create a file named `BookDetail.js`.
+1. In your `src/components` directory, create a file named `BookDetail.jsx`.

 2. Create a function named `BookDetail`.